Bark.com

 Bark.com is a web-based services marketplace headquartered in London that was founded in November 2014 by British entrepreneurs Andrew Michael and Kai Feller.

 Description

 Bark.com matches service buyers to suitable service providers.
 It allows people to book local service professionals.

 History

 Bark was founded in 2014 and launched in January 2015.

-It is privately funded by serial entrepreneur Andrew Michael.
+In 2014, while seeking various local services, Feller experienced difficulty finding reliable providers online.
+In 2015, without any funding, he and serial entrepreneur Andrew Michael built and launched Bark.com.

 In January 2015, it was announced that Bark had purchased Dublin-based skills marketplace SkillPages for an undisclosed sum.

 In March 2015, English television presenter Nick Hewer became Bark's brand ambassador.